ide-workshop/ide-workshop.github.io/index.md

 ## About the workshop

 The 2nd Workshop on Integrated Development Environments (the IDE Workshop) is the prime venue for uniting researchers and practitioners in their shared passion for IDEs and developers' productivity.
+The [previous edition of the workshop](https://ide-workshop.github.io/content/ide-2024.html) attracted 25 papers and resulted in fantastic discussions.
 You can find a more detailed list of topics of interest in the Call for submissions below.
 The workshop is co-located with [ICSE'25](https://conf.researchr.org/home/icse-2025).
 You can find the most important information relevant to the entire conference by following these links: